What You Should Know About Automated Investing

 Share post:

-Managing investments is an unusual hobby that not everyone desires to pursue, nor should they be obligated to do so.
+Not everyone desires or feels obligated to pursue the unusual hobby of managing investments.
 Automated investing, or robo-advising, lends itself to the idea that people can make money without moving a finger.

 For people new to investing or who have grown weary of keeping an eye on stock charts, the process can be one way for you to set it and forget it at a very low cost.
 But just as importantly, before getting into this, you should know the game.